mattcroat/joy-of-code/posts/how-to-share-state-in-svelte-5/how-to-share-state-in-svelte-5.md

 }
 ```

+Svelte even has a special [createSubscriber](https://svelte.dev/docs/svelte/svelte-reactivity#createSubscriber) API for easily making third-party library and browser APIs reactive.

 ## Shared State On The Server

-If you're using SvelteKit and SSR (server-side rendering) [avoid side-effects in load](https://svelte.dev/docs/kit/state-management#No-side-effects-in-load) like using shared state to update a value in your components because it could be shared by your users:
+If you're using SvelteKit and server-side rendering (SSR), you should [avoid side effects in load](https://svelte.dev/docs/kit/state-management#No-side-effects-in-load) since your users could share the data:

 ```ts:+layout.ts
 import { state } from '$lib/state'